 Thanksgiving is just around the corner (at the time of this writing).
 Let us be thankful for the entertainment that brings us all together and for campy moments like this one where we can all recoil together in unison.

-Relive all the greatness (and cringe-worthiness) of the unveiling of The Gobbledy Gooker at Survivor Series 1990:
+Watch the Unveiling of The Gobbledy Gooker at Survivor Series 1990: